Request for Proposals

 Who may apply?

 For all proposals, the pool of eligible applicants includes J-PAL affiliates, J-PAL post-docs, and invited researchers.
-For travel/proposal development grants, the pool of eligible applicants is extended to include graduate students who have a J-PAL affiliate on their thesis committee at their host university.
+For travel/proposal development grants and pilots, the pool of eligible applicants is extended to include graduate students who have a J-PAL affiliate on their thesis committee at their host university.
 All proposals may include collaborators outside of this network, but the principal investigator (PI) must be an eligible applicant.

 Who will review applications?